faithcoslett/tag-team/status/status3.md

 ### 1. Recap of what was planned for the last 3 weeks

+- Decide on the package we want to use for our database
+- Begin pushing changes to separate backend, frontend, and database branches that include the rough functions needed for each

 ---

 ### 2. Tasks Completed: What was done during the last 3 weeks (by whom)

 #### A. Description of tasks completed
+Ally has coded the framework for the frontend.

+Joshua has decided on a design for the database.

 #### B. Your choice of quantifiable metric(s)
+Ally has coded 5 widgets.

 ---